 We can help you find the perfect home.
 Pickard Properties has over 140 properties for professionals to rent in Leeds and across West Yorkshire.
-Our portfolio of professional lets consists of 1-3 bedroomed apartments and houses to rent in Leeds, Halifax, Huddersfield, and Brighouse.
+Our portfolio of professional lets consists of 1-3 bedroomed apartments and houses to rent in Leeds, Halifax, Huddersfield, Brighouse, Burley, Headingley, Horsforth, and Morley.
 Pickard Properties have owned and rented properties in Leeds for over 50 years and we have a vested interest in maintaining the properties to a high standard.

 It is important when renting to choose a landlord you can trust.
 We own all of our own properties and because we are a private landlord, you can deal with us directly to organise your move and make arrangements quickly, efficiently, and hassle-free.
 There are no third parties involved, so we can act on maintenance issues straight away and complete work quickly.